lambducas/folke/README.md

 - [ ] User should be able to drag to resize 'File Explorer' and rule sidebar
 - [ ] Update linenumber references when deleting or inserting line
 - [ ] Fix focus not updating correcly when inserting new line/removing line
-- [ ] `+ New line` should insert the line after the last line in same box as the last line
 - [ ] Give suggestions on which rules to use when user is inputting rule
 - [ ] Fix nativefiledialog on mac
 - [ ] Fix Markdown links on Windows